Prerequisite/Corequisite Key

 3 credit hours

-Pre-requisite: P (RQ) SPAN-200 or SPAN-211 or placement
+P: SPAN-200 or SPAN-211 or placement and Program Director's approval

 This course focuses on the development of the Spanish novel and its complexities, primarily the growing use and elaboration of numerous points of view and layers of narrative voices.
-The course will follow the evolution of the 19th century novel to the so-called "Generación del 98."
+The course will follow the evolution of the 19th century novel to the so-called "Generacion del 98."
 Students will read critical works and literary manifests of the period.
 This course is taught in Spanish.

 SPAN 315